CompGenomeLab/XR-DS-seq-Tutorial/ENVIRONMENTS.md

 This guide provides multiple small conda environments for different stages of the XR-seq and Damage-seq manual analysis.
 Keeping tools isolated reduces solver conflicts and makes it easy to switch between steps.

 Initially, you will create and activate a conda environment to set up the necessary dependencies for running the tutorial.
-If you haven't downloaded conda yet, you can find the instructions in the [link](https://conda.io/projects/conda/en/stable/user-guide/install/download.html).
+If you haven't downloaded conda yet, see the [Conda installation guide](https://conda.io/projects/conda/en/stable/user-guide/install/download.html).

 Before creating any environment: